 340-216-0070

-Permitting Multiple Sources at a Single Adjacent or Contiguous Site
+Permitting a Source with Multiple Activities or Processes at a Single Adjacent or Contiguous Site

-A single or contiguous site containing activities or processes that are covered by more than one General ACDP, or a source that contains processes or activities listed in more than one Part of Table 1, Part A to Part C, OAR 340-216-0020 may obtain a Standard ACDP.
+A single or contiguous site containing activities or processes that are covered by more than one General ACDP, or a source that contains processes or activities listed in more than one part of OAR 340-216-8005 Table 1, Part A to Part C, may obtain a Standard ACDP, even if not otherwise required to obtain a Standard ACDP under this division.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.